Sciatic and Leg Pain

 At Skaggs Chiropractic, we know that pain is never an isolated symptom.
 Our Joplin chiropractor helps patients relieve and manage pain from a variety of sources, and the first step is always diagnosis.
 We want to know exactly why you're in pain because our chiropractic care is customized to target the source and provide long-term healing.
 If your back or leg pain is related to the sciatic nerve, you may have sciatica.
 Learn what sciatica is, how it affects the body, and why chiropractic care is a common solution for patients in sciatic pain.

 Sciatica is actually a type of leg pain that originates in the sciatic nerve, a crucial and sensitive nerve that starts in your lower back.
 Sciatica occurs when a part of the sciatic nerve is pinched or compressed, usually by degeneration or sudden damage in the spine.
 Because the sciatic nerve comes together inside your spinal canal and branches out into your legs, any abnormal shifting or bulging in the spine may trigger pain in the connected leg and foot.

-Leg Pain and Other Symptoms of Sciatica Explained by Our Joplin Chiropractor
+Leg Pain and Other Symptoms of Sciatica

 While sciatica itself is a symptom that describes a specific type of pain, this pain may look different for different patients.
 The location and severity of your sciatic nerve pain will depend on the location of your nerve compression, but the pinching almost always occurs in the lower back, where nerve compression will affect a specific leg.